nicoalba/python-script-docs/README.md

 # python-script-docs

-Simple API endpoint lister that reads YAML and writes endpoints to Markdown.
+Simple API endpoint script that reads a YAML file and writes the endpoints to Markdown.